Long time coming: Rivers, Chargers beat Dolphins, 30-10

 INJURIES

+Chargers: Coach Anthony Lynn said he didn’t know how long Ingram would be sidelined. … LB Denzel Perryman left in the fourth quarter but wasn’t seriously hurt, Lynn said.

-Dolphins WR Jakeem Grant went to the sideline with a hamstring injury.
+Dolphins: WR Jakeem Grant went to the sideline with a hamstring injury.

 HAVE YOU HEARD THE NEWS?